Teacher-Librarianship (LIBE)

 Registration

-Using your Campus Wide login ID and password, logon to the Student Service Centre to pay the registration deposit and register in the courses.
+Using your Campus Wide login ID and password, log on to Workday to pay the registration deposit and register in the courses.
 Due to their popularity, register in Term 1 and Term 2 courses at the same time.

-Before registering in courses, check available seating at the Course Schedule.
+Before registering in courses, check available seating on Workday.
 Please note – not all courses are offered in every session or term.

 Courses